 The prior notification procedure is the requirement for developers to notify the council to determine whether prior approval is or isn’t required.

-Certain developments are considered permitted development and therefore do not require planning consent, however, some of these required notifying the Local Planning Authority in order to determine whether prior approval is required.
+Certain developments are considered permitted development and therefore do not require planning consent.
+Some require a notification to the Local Planning Authority to determine whether prior approval is required.

-The risks and impacts of the proposals will vary depending upon the location, context and current/ existing/ proposed use with factors such as design, appearance, transport and highways impacts and flooding risks considered by the LPA.
+The risks and impacts of a proposal will vary depending upon the location, context and use.
+The LPA consider factors such as design, appearance, transport, highways impacts and flooding risks.

-The prior notification route is supposed to be generally straightforward, with local planning authorities making prompt decisions, however, this is not always the case, particularly for more complex schemes or appeals.
+The prior notification route is supposed to be straightforward, with local planning authorities making prompt decisions.
+However this is rarely the case, particularly for more complex schemes or appeals.

-It is essential to provide the relevant information to support application and as such planning professional can provide invaluable advice and assistance to give the prior notification application the best chance of success.
+It is essential to provide relevant information to support a prior approval application.
+A planning professional provides invaluable advice and assistance giving project the best chance of the thumbs up!.